Series A Pitch Deck: What Investors Want to See in 2026

 • Usage metrics that predict retention

-Cohort analysis is crucial.
+Cohort analysis is the most important visual in your entire deck.
 Show that customers acquired 12+ months ago are still active and expanding.
 This proves product-market fit more than any growth chart.

 Month 0: 100% revenue (baseline)